muziejus/javascripting-english-major/9-dataset.md

 <section id="json">
 ## JSON

-You've learned a lot in this chapter, but it’s remarkable how much builds on the steps you already know.
+You've done a lot in this chapter, but it’s remarkable how much builds on the steps you already know.
 We’re not doing anything more complicated than using arrays, objects, and some fancier methods like `.data()`.
 There may be conceptual hurdles, however, which is why it’s worthwhile to make sure you